 Both review tools are similar but have their differences as well, and you, as a potential user, should choose wisely which one to use – you do have a choice, and that’s the best part here.

-I hope that you liked this comparison, and I hope you will add more differences in the comments.
-If this review gets popular, we will continue writing reviews, as there are more review tools out there that have lots of interesting features.
+I hope you liked this comparison, and I hope you will add more differences in the comments.
+If this review gets popular, we will continue writing reviews, as more review tools with lots of interesting features are out there.